icecrm/UltraVoiceSlab-2/README.md

-# UltraVoiceSlab (version 0.0.5)
+# UltraVoiceSlab (version 0.6)

 # THIS MOD IS NOT DONE!
 DO NOT USE THIS FORK YET.

 UltraVoice is a mod for ULTRAKILL that adds custom voice lines to enemies, giving them more personality during combat and cutscenes.
-UltraVoiceSlab is an alternative version i made with my friends, with different writing and VAs.
+UltraVoice Slab is an alternative version i made with my friends, with different writing and VAs.
 ---

 ## Current Character Roster